mmelwani/DEWPython/README.md

 DEWPython calculates Gibbs energies of formation, equilibrium constants, and standard volume changes for reactions in extreme pressure-temperature conditions, making it particularly valuable for modeling geochemical processes in planetary interiors, hydrothermal systems, and deep-Earth environments.

+Because two flavors of SUPCRT are also implemented, DEWPython can calculate thermodynamic properties down to 1 bar and 273 K.

 ## Key Features

 - Calculate thermodynamic properties across extreme pressure-temperature ranges
 - **Integrated support for SUPCRT96 and SUPCRTBL** directly within the package (executables included)
 - Import and compare species between DEW and SUPCRT models
-- Built-in database of minerals and aqueous species from slop16.dat
+- Built-in database of minerals and aqueous species from slop16.dat (thermodynamic datafile from  Shock et al., including many organic compounds)
 - Interactive and automated input options
 - Plotting utilities for visualizing thermodynamic properties